filipsPL/fingernat-pymol-plugin/README.md

 ![logo_fingernat](logo_fingernat160.png)

 This PyMOL plugin visualizes interactions detected by the [fingeRNAt progam](https://github.com/n-szulc/fingeRNAt/).
+This means that you need to run it first and generate data to be visualized within this plugin.
+But don't worry, this is quite simple :)

-Works with PyMOL 2.x and Python 3.
+This plugin works with PyMOL 2.x and Python 3.

 <!-- markdown-link-check-disable-next-line -->
 [![Check Markdown links](https://github.com/filipsPL/fingernat-pymol-plugin/actions/workflows/action-links.yml/badge.svg)](https://github.com/filipsPL/fingernat-pymol-plugin/actions/workflows/action-links.yml)